 I usually break a pricing team into three distinct elements, but this will vary some from company to company.
 The three elements center around strategy, analysis, and execution.
 A team will need someone to set the principles, objectives, and strategy around pricing, which is usually the leader of the team.
 Then some analysts will be needed, because pricing is quite analytics heavy most of the time, especially for companies with many products or customer segments.
 Lastly, after a pricing decision is made (usually a collaborative process), someone will need to work with Training, Sales, Billing, etc. to get the pricing decision implemented.
 Sometimes this is done by another team in a project management guise.

 How big should a pricing team be?

 When it comes to the number of people needed for a pricing team, this really varies from company to company.
 It can be as few as one or be a whole division.
+The main drivers of team size are number of products, number of customers, and complexity of the pricing process.
 Many times it can also rely on analysts pools instead of dedicated analysts and other teams resources for pricing tasks.
 However, this is not recommended.
 Pricing work should not be waiting in a queue for an analyst pool to get to.
 I'd always recommend a dedicated team to support the end to end pricing process.